TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 speed $u$ without *deforming*, that is, no change in shape.
 If $u > 0$, propagation is from left to right.
 If $u < 0$, propagation is from right to left, that is, **left-travelling waves**.

 Advection is an example of transport by fluid motion.
 Another example is **convection** which is the transport of a fluid (water or air) in response to heat, for instance, boiling water.
-Although, these two terms are interchangeably in mathematical sense, <u>advection</u> is the usual term (especially in hydraulic engineering).
+Although, these two terms are interchangeable in mathematical sense, <u>advection</u> is the usual term (especially in hydraulic engineering).

 The above described problem is an initial value problem (IVP).
 Now, let us consider a 1D domain with a finite length $L$, that is, $0 \leq x \leq L$.
 In this case we need to impose some boundary conditions.
 A boundary condition is needed at a certain boundary location where the information *enters* the domain.